neverlocal/paulicirc/docs/getting-started.rst

 1

 Gadgets which don't commute can still be "commuted past" each other by changing their phases and introducing a third gadget with a specially chosen phase.
-The logic to do so is implemented by the `Gadget.commute_past <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.commute_past>`_ method.
+The logic to do so is implemented by the :meth:`Gadget.commute_past <paulicirc.gadgets.Gadget.commute_past>` method.
 As its second argument, the method takes a numeric code 0-7.
 Code 0 means to not commute the gadgets: